 The smart meters will be able to remotely connect and disconnect customers.
-The Companies intend to implement the reconnect function and will implement Formatted: Border: Bottom: (Single solid line, Auto, 0.5 pt Line width)
+The Companies intend to implement the reconnect function and will implement the remote disconnect function only upon request by the customer and in compliance with Chapter 56 of the Commission's regulations.

-9 Savings and cost estimates are conservatively based upon a constant installation rate of 1,900 meters per day, five days per week.
+&lt;sup>9 Savings and cost estimates are conservatively based upon a constant installation rate of 1,900 meters per day, five days per week.